What is the legal definition of harassment in Nebraska?

 1 NE R.S. § 28-311.09(1)

-2 See NE Judicial Branch website’s frequently asked questions page.
+2 See Nebraska Judicial Branch website’s frequently asked questions

 What happens when I apply for a harassment protection order?

-When you apply for a harassment protection order, there are four things that may happen:
+When you apply for a harassment protection order, one of the following things may happen:

-2. The judge could decide that your in your situation, it would be more appropriate for you to have a sexual assault protection order or a domestic abuse protection order and could hold a hearing where the abuser would have to “show cause” why the judge should not issue one of those orders;
+- The judge will decide that it’s more appropriate to give you a sexual assault protection order or a domestic abuse protection order.
+Then, the judge would hold a hearing where the abuser would have to “show cause” why the judge should not issue one of those orders.

 2 NE R.S. § 28-311.09(7)